The chalk paint finish is fun to work with and is getting much more popular due to the distressed finish it provides.

 This is thought to be the easiest way to solve the blotchy wax situation.

-You will need a polishing buff brush and a lint-free cloth that you can use to buff the blotchiness.
+Then you will need a polishing buff brush and a lint-free cloth that you can use to buff the blotchiness.

 Once you’re certain the wax is dry, you can use firm pressure to rub over the blotchy area.
 If you are too firm, you may scratch the surface of the wax.